Skip to main content

 • Use phrase filters for clear, specific keywords

-• Test regex filters on regex101.com (Golang flavor) before adding
+• Test regex filters on regex101.com (Java flavor) before adding

 • Run /cleanse after adding new filters to catch existing members